The 7 Best Places to Live in New Zealand

 Best for: families

-Coming in at fourth in a global ranking of the most livable cities, Wellington is perfect for solo travellers, couples, or big families.
+Making the top 20 of the most livable cities in 2024, Wellington is perfect for solo travellers, couples, or big families.

 There are plenty of opportunities for days out with the kids – several of New Zealand’s largest and oldest cultural institutions, as well as many arts and cultural events, are located in Wellington.
 And after a day packed with learning, you can indulge in some of the country’s cutest cafes and restaurants.